keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

 The deployment for a workload stays in a `Pending` state until all pre-deployment tasks and evaluations complete successfully.
-Afterwards, the deployment starts and when the workload is deployed, the post-deployment checks start.
+Afterward, the deployment starts and when the workload is deployed, the post-deployment checks start.

 ## Executing sequential tasks